rootli/naucse.python.cz/lessons/beginners-en/pong/index.md

 ## The end

-Hooray, we finished the Pong!
-Now you have fully functioning interactive graphical game based on real game :)
+Hooray, we finished our Pong game!
+Now you have a fully functioning interactive graphical game based on real game :)